KeerthanYadav/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ### Requirements
  - The base image must be ubuntu:xenial
- - The user is responsible for making sure the image exists on the PTFE host by running `docker pull` from their own registry, or any other similar method.
+ - The image must exist on the PTFE host.
+It can be added by running `docker pull` from a local registry or any other similar method.
  - The user is responsible for making sure CA certificates are available when terraform runs.
  - Terraform must not be installed in the image.
 TFE will take care of that on runtime.